Sen. Hawley Accuses Netflix of Peddling 'Sexualized' Children's Content, Does Not Provide Evidence

 Sarandos pushed back on the claim, saying that Netflix has “millions of hours of children’s programming.”

 “We have state of the art tools for you to manage those choices for your children and to block any title that you might be offended by for any reason.
-So this is we are parents at Netflix as well.
+We are parents at Netflix as well.
 We share all your concerns about raising kids and also the ability to raise them as you see fit in your household,” he said.

-Hawley’s fellow Missouri Senator, Eric Schmitt, took a similar line of questioning, claiming from an unspecified source that 41% of G-rated content on Netflix “contains LGBTQIA content.”
+Hawley’s fellow Missouri Senator, Eric Schmitt, took a similar line of questioning, citing a report from far-right think tank The Oversight Project that 41% of G-rated content on Netflix “contains LGBTQIA content.”
 Sen. Schmitt specifically cited the 2020 French drama “Cuties,” which embroiled Netflix in a scandal when it marketed the film with a promotional picture that showed its underage protagonists in sexually provocative attire, though the film was given a mature rating rather than a G rating.

+“It seems as though you have, you have engaged in creating not only a monopoly of content potentially, but the wokest content in the history of the world,” claimed Schmitt.

+The Oversight Project’s 47-page paper published earlier this week opposed the Netflix-Warner merger, accusing the streamer of “holding an outsized role in socially engineering millions of Americans into a predisposition to accept preferred leftwing ideological dogma.”